How to turn ideas into original songs

 - Completion of application form (sent by e-mail after scheduling the interview)

-- Attend the previously scheduled interview with the Academic Director, at which you must present your portfolio, if you have one.
+- Attend the previously scheduled interview with the Director, at which you must present your portfolio, if you have one.

 - Wait for notification of the application result.

-Enrolment takes place between March and October, until the start of classes, and while there are places available on the courses.
+Enrolment takes place between March and September, until the start of classes, and while there are places available on the courses.

 Enrolment can be completed after the admission requirements have been verified and upon payment of the enrolment fee and presentation of: